mckennapsean/dissertation/content/05-security.md

-Furthermore, this analysis derived a set of design considerations for future cyber security dashboards, discussed in the next section.
+Furthermore, this analysis derived a set of design considerations for future cybersecurity dashboards, discussed in the next section.
 With the first few participants of the study, we discovered a common usability issue since the bullet charts had two different bars to click on.
 Along with visual bugs, these issues were fixed right away to focus feedback on less obvious issues.